Mohammed-Alramahi/reading-notes/201/class-04.md

 **When the specified link isn't correct it will give us an error of *404 page not found* .**

-**What if we want to send an email through HTML? or we want the link to open in new tab**
+**What if we want to send an email through HTML? or we want the link to open in a new tab**

 ```html
    <!-- This is how to send an email -->